ShiinaRinne/TimelineExtensions/README.md

 ### Typical usecase

 1. Open the Timeline window and create a new Timeline.
-2. Create a new Global Volume.
+2. Create a new Global Volume, add `TimelineExtensionVolumeSettings` component.
 3. Add a new Track which starts with "MAO", such as `MAOBloom`.
-4. Set TrackBinding to the Volume you need. (**Very important**, after binding, the newly created Clip will get the parameters in the Volume as default values).
+4. Set TrackBinding to the `TimelineExtensionVolumeSettings` component.
 5. Add a new Clip to the Track, edit properties in the Clip or mix with other Clips.<br>

+#### `TimelineExtensionVolumeSettings` component settings:
+- VolumeAccessType:
+   - `Profile`: Access a copy of the profile, which will not affect the original volume profile file (but if you adjust the Volume property through Timeline in Editor mode and then manually adjust it, this modification cannot be saved)
+   - `Shared Profile`: Access a reference to the profile, which will directly affect the original `volume profile`.
+The settings cannot be reset after exiting play mode

+   It is recommended to use `Shared Profile` in Editor mode and `Profile` in Play mode.<br>
+   If you need to use this switching method, you can check `AutoSwitchType`.<br>
+   For more information, please refer to [Unity Documentation](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/Volumes-API.html)

 ### Wizard Usage
 This is a tool that can quickly generate Timeline extensions for you. <br>